collegiumv/cv_doc_new/docs/cvos/about.md

 After a year of running the network on a custom Linux solution, a great deal of new information has been gathered.
 For example, while Ubuntu Linux was originally thought to be an easy solution on which to base the CVOS platform, due to its "off the shelf" nature, it became more of a liability than the admins were comfortable with.
 Most of these issues were related to the management of the "micro-services" that are needed to keep everything running smoothly.
 These services range from minecraft authentication daemons to LDAP bridge APIs.
 These services were painful enough to manage under Ubuntu's mashup of init systems, and would have required a substantial amount of refactoring to work correctly under systemd.

 In parallel, the university's Computer Science department had begun substantial student involvement with Void Linux.
 After evaluating the viability of using Void Linux on the CV network, the admins decided it would be an acceptable solution.
 This transition was completed in the summer before the 2016-2017 academic year.

-## Where did MS Office Go?

-A reasonable question is "where did office go!?"
-Since 1998, The University of Texas System has participated with Microsoft Corporation in a Microsoft Campus Agreement (MSCA) to provide students, faculty, and staff access to the latest release of Microsoft Office and Office for Mac productivity suites and Microsoft Windows, at no cost or at substantially reduced cost.
-The terms of the MSCA stipulate who and how the software will be used in rigid, legally rigorous terminalogy.
-One can think of the MSCA as a Terms of Service (ToS) agreement for who can use the software.
-It is not surprising that the MSCA doesn't account for people wanting to run MS products in non-Windows or non-macOS environments.

-The CVAdmins have sought twice to get approval to run the MS Office suite by sending a written request for a review of the licensing agreement to OIT.
-Both times the request has been unanswered.
-Until written approval is granted from an office legally able to do so, MS products cannot be installed on the CV workstations.

-### So what do I write my papers in?

-While MS Office is not provided, there are many solutions provided for your use.
-Please consult the [Office](office.md) page to find a suite that is conducive to your working style.